apache/camel-website/content/blog/2023/02/camel-k-release-1-12/index.md

 ## Generate apply configurations

-This is something not immediatly user facing, as it enables API types to be used with server-side apply.
-Still worth mentioning to let Camel K developers around the world this is now available.
+This is something not immediately user-facing, as it enables API types to be used with server-side apply.
+Still worth mentioning to let know Camel K developers around the world this is now available.

 ## Support Hashicorp Vault